arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_admin_cluster_rebalance.md

 @RESTDESCRIPTION
 Calculates the current cluster imbalance and returns the result.
-It additionally shows the amount of ongoing and pending moveshard operations.
+It additionally shows the amount of ongoing and pending move shard operations.

 @RESTRETURNCODES